Explaining the decline of US wind output power density: Methods Data

 Note that the annual variations of climate conditions is not independent of the effect of hub height change.
 Average wind speeds at hub height are increasing over time, since average hub heights of new turbines are increasing over time and average wind speeds are higher at larger heights.
 Therefore also the difference $\Pin-P_\textrm{in,avg}$ exhibits larger variations over time, when compared with variations of input wind power at the same heights.
+However, the due to the increasing number of operating turbines, annual variations at hub height decrease over time.

-A graphical explanation of the additive decomposition of input power density is illustrated in the Appendix in Figure \ref{fig:decomposition_pin-waterfall}.
+A graphical explanation of the additive decomposition of input power density is given in the Appendix in \cref{fig:decomposition_pin-waterfall}.